Abortion Legislation in North Carolina

-- People in immigration detention facilities and prisons
+- People in immigration detention facilities and federal prisons

-The Hyde Amendment is incorporated into the federal budget every year; it currently must be renewed with each federal budget.
-NARAL Pro-Choice North Carolina is working with national and local partners to bring an end to this economic injustice, one that exacerbates our country’s health care inequality, and robs low-income people of the opportunity to make dignified and personal choices for themselves.
+The Hyde Amendment is incorporated into the federal budget every year and must be renewed with each federal budget.
+Pro-Choice North Carolina is working with national and local partners to bring an end to this economic injustice, which exacerbates our country’s healthcare inequality and specifically robs people of lower income of the opportunity to make dignified and personal choices for themselves.

 The Helms Amendment

-Enacted in 1973, the Helms amendment has prevented U.S. foreign aid from helping some of the world’s poorest women access abortion care as well as comprehensive reproductive health care.
-Because the language of the policy has been wrongly interpreted and implemented over the years, the Helms amendment has resulted in a near-total ban on U.S. assistance to some of the world’s poorest women who need abortion care, even when a woman’s life is in danger or she is a survivor of rape or incest.
-In 2016, this ban was expanded to impact organizations who receive funding for any global health programs, not just ones associated with family planning programs.
+Enacted in 1973, the Helms Amendment prevents U.S. foreign aid from helping some of the world’s poorest people access abortion and comprehensive reproductive health care.
+Championed by anti-abortion then-U.S. Senator Jesse Helms of North Carolina, this amendment resulted in a near-total ban on U.S. assistance to people around the globe who need abortion care, even when the person’s life is in danger or they are a survivor of rape or incest.
+In 2016 under the Trump Administration, this ban was expanded to organizations that receive funding for any global health programs, not just family planning programs.

-This is nothing but playing politics on the backs of poor people across the globe, who have little power to impact the United States’ political system that allows these ideological policies to come into place.
+The Helms Amendment is nothing more than playing politics on the backs of poor people across the world who have little power to impact the U.S.’ political system but are directly impacted by it.

-Anti-choice politicians in many states have used a variety of tactics to enact abortion bans earlier and earlier in pregnancy.
-The most common type of abortion ban in recent years is a ban on abortion after 20 weeks, with Congress, again, trying to pass a federal ban as recently as early 2018.
-These laws interfere with a patient’s ability to make the decision that is best for themselves and their families, and often come into play under difficult circumstances surrounding a pregnancy or when the pregnant person’s health is at risk.
-These bans also criminalize doctors for the care they provide.
+Anti-abortion politicians in many states use a variety of tactics to enact abortion bans earlier and earlier in pregnancy, like bans on abortion after 20, 15, 8 or 6 weeks, arbitrary gestational limits not based in medical science.
+These extreme abortion bans interfere with a patient’s ability to make the decision that is best for themselves and their families, and often criminalize doctors for the care they provide.
 In North Carolina: